ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Save_user-refined_letters.md

 | Greater than | The letter will only be at heights greater than that specified.                            |
 | Less than    | The letter will only be at heights less than that specified.                               |

-6Give the new letter a unique name that you can easily identify.
+6. Give the new letter a unique name that you can easily identify.
 By default, the new version is given the name ‘User 1’.

-7Click OK.
+7. Click OK.
 A confirmation message appears.
 The letter is now available for use in all new lettering created with this font.

 ![SaveLetter.png](assets/SaveLetter.png)